djtring/HoloSim/README.md

 ### Additional Features
 - **User Interface:** A simple UI guides users through parameter selection and system setup with theoretical recommendations and visual feedback.
 - **Theoretical Raster Scanning Simulation:** Simulates raster scanning in a theoretical context, allowing users to evaluate and refine their measurement setups.
-- **Graphing and Visualization:** Enables comparisons of different parameter choices and the resulting impacts on measurement accuracy.

 ## Installation